Skip to content

 You can also see the performance of this component using Canvas analytics.

-Audience Paths and random bucket numbers
+Segmenting Audience Paths with random bucket numbers

 If your Canvas uses a rate limit (such as limiting the total number of users who will receive the Canvas), Braze recommends that you don’t use random bucket numbers to segment your Audience Paths.